Incremental Learning of Structured Memory via Closed-Loop Transcription: Conclusion

 \section{Conclusion}

-This work provides a unifying framework that can incrementally learn a both discriminative and generative memory for multiple classes of objects.
-This is achieved through a closed-loop system with a feedback error measured by the information-theoretic rate reduction.
-Within such a closed-loop framework, the only difference between joint learning and incremental learning is that incremental learning solves a minimax game with an additional constraint that preserves (structures of) old memory.
-By combining the advantages of such a closed-loop transcription system and simple linear structures of the learned LDR memory, our method outperforms prior work and shows that both stability and plasticity can be achieved {\em with only a fixed-sized neural system and a single learning objective}.
-The simplicity of this new framework suggests there is tremendous potential that its performance, efficiency, and scalability can be significantly improved in future extensions.
+This work provides a simple and unifying framework that can incrementally learn a both discriminative and generative memory for multiple classes of objects.
+By combining the advantages of a closed-loop transcription system and the simple linear structures of a learned LDR memory, our method outperforms prior work and proves, arguably for the first time, that both stability and plasticity can be achieved {\em with only a fixed-sized neural system and a single unifying learning objective}.
+The simplicity of this new framework suggests that its performance, efficiency and scalability can be significantly improved in future extensions.
+In particular, we believe that this framework can be extended to the fully unsupervised or self-supervised settings, and both its discriminative and generative properties can be further improved.